UNDER THE MOUNTAIN

 In 1888, their eldest daughter, Franceszka Dodunska married fellow fritz reuter passenger Joseph Mischewski (the six-year-old in 1876), and raised their own large family on Durham Road.
 They had Pauline, William, Ivy, Felix, Agnes, Mary, Frederick, Joseph, Albert, Andrew, Dorothy, Paul, Kathleen, James, Helen, and Monica.62

 Franciszek, who was born, like his sister, in Radostowo, married Apolonia Lehrke in 1895.
-Apolonia arrived as an infant with her family off the terpsichore four months before her future husband.
+Apolonia arrived in New Zealand, as an infant with her family, off the terpsichore four months before her future husband.
 Immigration officials in Wellington sent Johann and Marianna Lehrke and their four children to Jackson’s Bay, on the South Island’s west coast.
 Their name had been germanised from Learka.
-They stayed at the controversial “Special Settlement” until December 1878 and were among the last Polish families to leave.63
+They stayed at the controversial “Special Settlement” until December 1878 and were among the last Polish families to leave Jackson’s Bay.63

-Francis and Apolonia Dodunski had seven children, Andrew, Gertrude, Monica, Francis, Leo, Rita and Constance.
+Francis and Apolonia Dodunski had seven children: Andrew, Gertrude, Monica, Francis, Leo, Rita, and Constance.
 Francis Dodunski senior died 1959 aged 85, 11 years after his wife, who died aged 73.
-Both are buried at the Te Heniu cemetery in New Plymouth.
+Both are buried at the Te Henui cemetery in New Plymouth.

 THE DUSIENSKI FAMILY

-Property in Taranaki tended to be sold through the Waste Lands Board.
+After the prime pieces of land in Taranaki had been sold, the Waste Lands Board stepped in to dispose of the rest.
 The word “Waste” was not strictly descriptive, because land holding good trees could hardly be called waste.
-It was “waste” in the sense that it was left-over, the dregs—not what the 1875 visitor to Inglewood Kenworthy spoke of when he praised the area’s “good agricultural land.”
-Waste land was usually lines on a map and paper roads, uncleared land where the buyer had little idea what lay between the boundary lines.
+It was “waste” in the sense that it was left-over, the dregs—not what Kenworthy, the 1875 visitor to Inglewood, spoke of when he praised the area’s “good agricultural land.”
+Waste land tended to describe sections outlined along paper roads, a map of uncleared land where the buyer had little idea what lay between the boundary lines.

 By 1882, Joseph Dusienski had bought 59 acres in Inglewood valued at £88.64 By 1886, he was paying off the last instalment on section 195 Moa (Norfolk Road, immediately south of Durham Road) and had set in motion his purchase of the neighbouring section.65 His naturalisation in 1887 as a farmer of Inglewood suggests he was content with his new home and life.